PeisoSimone/peiso-simone-module4-assessment-1/README.md

-# Using the app from Module 4, build a React Native mobile app that achieves the following functionality:

-Allows users to register an account, and then log in to the app’s dashboard with a Firebase.
-Read data from a dataset for a feature on the app.
+# Build intelligence into your app and focus on one of the following aspects to help the user achieve a goal of your app: Camera Vision, Location Services, NFC, Voice, or any other.

+Submission of source code and app (.e.g.
+APK) file through Github.
+Indicate the function of the readme file.